 It may look simple at first, but this little puppy is very powerful.

-I recommend you download this XML definition file for the health monitor - it really helps a lot to understanding what's going on inside your server.
+I recommend you download this XML definition file for the health monitor - it really helps a lot to understand what's going on inside your server.

 I've tried these ones out, but didn't like them: